 State Machine Fundamentals

 This page has interactive examples to help you learn about StateSmith state machines.
+The examples use real code generated by StateSmith from the svg diagrams below.

 The same diagrams can generate code for any supported language.